DCsunset/vscode-modal-editor/README.md

 ## Settings

-Various settings can be found in settings page.
+Various settings can be found in settings page by searching `modalEditor`.

+One important setting is `keybindingsInSettings`. it decides whether this extension should store the current keybindings in User Settings.
+Default is `true`.
+If set to `false`, you may want to set `autoloadPreset` to a preset file that should be autoloaded on startup.

 For the default mode, initial valid options are `normal`, `insert`, and `select`.
 If you add custom mode, you can also set it here.